 A prolific writer and performer, Matt has performed extensively in venues from Boston to Rio de Janeiro, Brazil.
 His music is Neo-Romantic, employing a unique blend of contemporary jazz, new age, popular and classical elements.

-Matt’s discography of original compositions (and a few arrangements) includes:
+Matt’s complete discography of original compositions (and a few arrangements) may be found on MusicBrainz, and includes:

 ~ New Life

 ~ Reflections on…The Proverbs of Solomon ~ (31 pieces on album)